How ByteDance's CEO balked at selling TikTok's U.S. business

 The proposed deal with Oracle would not require ByteDance to apply to Chinese authorities for an export license for TikTok’s algorithm, the sources said.

-Reporting by Echo Wang and Joshua Franklin in New York and by Keith Zhai; Additional reporting by David Shepardson in Washington; Editing by Greg Roumeliotis and Matthew Lewis
+Reporting by Echo Wang and Joshua Franklin in New York and by Keith Zhai; Additional reporting by David Shepardson in Washington; Editing by Greg Roumeliotis, Matthew Lewis and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.